robosoft-ai/smacc2_docs/docs/source/index.rst

       </div>
     </h1>

-Welcome to the documentation for SMACC2, a high performance behavioral state machine library for robotic autonomy.
+Welcome to the documentation for SMACC2, a high performance, behavioral state machine library for robotic autonomy.

 * Check out the :doc:`getting started<getting_started>` to start using SMACC2.
 * Visit the :doc:`repositories<repositories>` for links to learn about specific packages.